-The model thus far calls for both the organization and the archivist organizers to recruit volunteers.
-The host organization is probably best equipped to reach out to its existing volunteer base and/or the wider community.
+The model thus far calls for both the partner organization and the archivist organizers to recruit volunteers.
+The partner organization is probably best equipped to reach out to its existing volunteer base and/or the wider community.
 As members of the planning committee you have connections to the archival community, you can also do recruitment through your own networks.

 With a longer timeline, a pre-workshop event can be done to build awareness in the local community.
 A free workshop on basic concepts of film and video preservation, held 3-4 weeks before the Community Archiving Workshop, could be a good way to build interest.
 A screening of recently preserved works, or dubs of works needing attention, could serve the same purpose of advertising the upcoming Community Archiving event.